The road to our future climate: How are CO2 emissions affecting the Earth? Which climate action are you ready to take?

 CO2 emissions differ in each country and come from different sectors (such as transportation, energy production and industry).
 The main sources include coal, natural gas or oil burning, cement production and other sources, like flaring and bunker emissions.

 In 2021 , global fossil CO2 emissions reached 36.6 billion tonnes CO2, likely a new record high (still to be confirmed given uncertainties).
+The tree ring visualisations below depict the growth of each emission source in the top four emitting countries across the years.

 Remaining CO2 Budget